ajskateboarder/wordsmyth/docs/CLI.md

 Rateboat uses Amazon product reviews as a method of testing the algorithms.

-Before you start screaming in pain about copy and pasting all these reviews, you can use a userscript I made [here](./future/copyReviews.js).
+Before you start asking how you are supposed to easily fetch them, you can use a userscript I made [here](./future/copyReviews.js).
 It essentially functions as a macro to copy every review on a page for a number of pages.

 You can install it with [Tampermonkey](https://www.tampermonkey.net/) and use it on a product review page like [this one](https://www.amazon.com/Samsung-Galaxy-G973U-128GB-T-Mobile/product-reviews/B07T8CN8WZ).
 Just make sure these URL parameters exist: